invicticide/fractive/doc/source/projects.md

 	"template": "template.html"

 Specifies the HTML template file to use for formatting the story.
+(To use one of Fractive's built-in example templates, you can write the path like `\{examples}/basic.html`.)

 ## output